kineticsystem/stepit/docs/arduino_serial_communication.md

   <tr><td>delimiter flag</td></tr>
 </table>

 In this implementation, each frame contains a command and all required parameters in binary format.
-The following example shows a Move Command request to move motor 0 forward 20000 steps and the corresponding response:
+The following example shows a Move Command request to move motor 0 forward 20000 steps and the corresponding response.

-`0x7e 0x00 0x70 0x00 0x00 0x00 0x4E 0x20 0xBB 0xBB 0x7e`

 <table align="center" border="2px">
   <tr>